nx6110a5100/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Compaction for logs stored directly in object store by Fluentd
 - New 'Log review overview' Opensearch dashboard
 - Added falco rules to ignore redis operator related alerts.
+- Add PrometheusRule to alert packets to/from workloads are dropped.
 ### Fixed

 - The update-ips script can now fetch Calico Wireguard IPs